 The deal we made with the VCs is that we develop the community and the usage around MeiliSearch while we better understand the use-cases of our search engine.
 From there we will be able to generate revenue.
 Our business plan is publicly available as a iteratively developed document.

-We made an open roadmap on GitHub, and we will publish more roadmap communications in the coming weeks to get better feedback on what developers need in a search engine API.
+We made an open roadmap and we will publish more roadmap communications in the coming weeks to get better feedback on what developers need in a search engine API.

 There are some features that we know we need to build in order to be competitive as a search engine backend (basic analytics and authorization system 🚧) that are already planned.
 We are also discussing with developers & companies to gain more insight on features that should be game-changers in the enterprise search industry!

 All of this work around MeiliSearch would not make any sense if MeiliSearch is not used.
 To ease the integration of MeiliSearch we are building different SDKs in different languages and improving our documentation every week.